Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Introduction

 \section{Introduction}

 Modern processors often feature many microarchitectural structures that are shared among applications.
-Although such resource sharing has offered significant benefits to performance, it has also given adversaries the potential to build covert channel or side channel attacks.
-When a security-sensitive application is running on a hardware platform, its execution will cause various state changes on the shared microarchitectural structures which can be observed by the attackers located on the same platform.
-Thus, an attacker can collect these changes and then derive private information related to them, bypassing sandboxes and traditional privilege boundaries~\cite{aslr_break, everyday_app, tsx}.
-Cache timing covert channel and side channel attacks, or cache attacks for short, have been demonstrated to be extremely potent~\cite{fr, ff, l1prime, pp, lru1, lru2, coherence_attack, template, aes_attack, profit}, and have gained more attention recently due to the discovery of speculative execution attacks~\cite{spectre, meltdown, zombie, ridl, microscope, lvi, netspectre}.
+Although such resource sharing enables significant performance benefits, it also gives adversaries the potential to build powerful covert channel and side channel attacks.
+When an application runs on such hardware, its execution may cause various state changes to these shared microarchitectural structures, which can be observed by an attacker on the same platform.
+Through repeated observations, the attacker can derive the application's private information related to the state changes, bypassing sandboxes and traditional privilege boundaries.
+Cache timing covert channel and side channel attacks, or cache attacks for short, are extremely potent~\cite{fr, ff, l1prime, pp, lru1, lru2, coherence_attack, template, aes_attack, profit, evict_time, cache_attack1,cache_attack2,cache_attack3,cache_attack4,cache_attack5,cache_attack6,cache_attack7,cache_attack8,cache_attack9,cache_attack10,cache_attack11,occupacy,prime+abort,everyday_app}.
+They are especially powerful primitives used in the more recently discovered transient execution attacks~\cite{spectre, meltdown, zombie, ridl, microscope, lvi, netspectre,checkmate,cacheout,smotherspectre,spectre_asplos21}.
 Different cache behaviors, such as hits and misses create significant timing differences to the execution of an instruction.
-Software-level attackers are able to use these timing variances to stealthily transfer data (in the covert channel case) or infer some secrets from a victim (cryptographic keys for example).
-Cache attacks can be divided into same-core attacks and cross-core attacks.
+Attackers can use these timing variances to stealthily transfer data (in the covert channel case) or infer some secrets from a victim (in the side channel case) such as cryptographic keys.